nemisig/nemisig-2024/index.md

 #### Saturday, March 23, 2024:
-In Williams Hall, Williams Hall 323 except where noted:
+We will be in the Williams Hall 225 Lecture Room for most of the morning:

-* 9:00 am -- Check-in, coffee, and pastries
+* 9:00 am -- Check-in, coffee, and pastries in Williams 221
-* 9:15 am -- Welcome Remarks
+* 9:15 am -- Welcome Remarks in Williams 225
 * 9:20 am -- **Lab Talks**
   * **U. or Rochester** - [Audio Information Research Lab](https://labsites.rochester.edu/air/)  - Zhiyao Duan
   * **Drexel U.** - [ExCITe Center](https://drexel.edu/excite/) - Youngmoo Kim